dmccreary/personal-finance/docs/glossary.md

 ## U

+#### Umbrella Policy

+Supplemental liability insurance providing coverage beyond limits of other policies like auto and homeowners insurance.

+**Example:** This course explains how umbrella policies offer cost-effective protection for assets and future earnings against major liability claims.

+#### Unsecured Debt

+Loans not backed by collateral, relying solely on the borrower's creditworthiness, typically carrying higher interest rates.

+**Example:** You'll learn in this class how unsecured debt like credit cards and personal loans cost more than secured debt due to higher lender risk.

 #### U.S. Healthcare System

 The organization, financing, and delivery of healthcare services in the United States, including public programs, private insurance, and direct payment models.